Sufferin’ Succulents! Beautify Outdoor Spaces with These Easy Containers

-Easy-care container designs for your doorstep, patio, and garden
+These succulent container designs will add water-wise pizazz to your doorstep, patio, and garden

 Go for green

-A cluster of bright green aeonium rosettes in a glossy black pot makes a statement against a brightly colored door.
-Aeonium ‘Jolly Green’ has a compact form well suited for containers.
+A cluster of vibrant green aeonium rosettes in a glossy black pot makes a statement against a brightly colored door.
+Aeonium ‘Jolly Green’ has a compact form well suited for containers, and benefit from a little shade at the hottest part of the day.

 Bold and bright

-Create a living centerpiece by planting a colorful mix of Echeveria, Sempervivum, and trailing Sedum in a narrow container.
-Follow our video for step-by-step instructions.
+Create a living centerpiece by planting a colorful mix of Echeveria, Sempervivum

 Glazed ceramic containers filed with a pale green agave (Agave attenuata) and trailing silver dichondra (Dichondra argentea ‘Silver Falls’) pop against a dark painted wood background.
 Design: Beth Mullins, growsgreen.com.